ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

 - A backend service calls the agent on behalf of multiple end-users using a single service principal
 - Your users don't have direct Entra identities on the Foundry project (e.g., they authenticate against your app, not against Azure)
 - You need to scope sessions by something other than the caller's identity — a tenant ID, a team ID, or any application-level grouping
+- You need shared conversation threads where multiple users participate (use the same `x-ms-chat-isolation-key` with different `x-ms-user-isolation-key` values)

-This gives you full control over the partitioning, but your backend is responsible for sending the right `x-ms-user-isolation-key` on every request.
+This gives you full control over the partitioning, but your backend is responsible for sending the right keys on every request.

 ### Key Behaviors to Remember

+- The user isolation key is **required** in Header mode — requests without it fail with 400.
+- The chat isolation key is **optional** — defaults to the user key value if absent (per-user scoping).
-- The isolation key is **immutable** — once set at session creation, it can't be changed.
+- Isolation keys are **immutable** — once set at session creation, they can't be changed.
-- The key is **write-once** — it's never returned in any response payload (Create, Get, List).
-You must track it yourself.
+- Keys are **never returned** in any response payload (Create, Get, List).
+You must track them yourself.
 - **Delete requires the matching key** — when using Header mode, you must pass the same isolation key that was used at creation.
-- **All session-scoped operations** use the same key — invocations, file uploads, session management.
+- **All session-scoped operations** use the same keys — invocations, file uploads, session management.
+- Both keys are **forwarded to your container** as request headers, but in **obfuscated form** — your agent code can read them to implement its own per-user or per-chat logic, but the raw values you sent are never exposed to the container.

+> **Important:** Isolation keys are partitioning values, not authentication mechanisms.
+The Microsoft Entra token authenticates the caller.
+The isolation keys only narrow *which sessions and data* that authenticated caller can act on.

 ## Conclusion